Characterising local fields of positive characteristic by Galois theory and the Brauer group: Sharpenings using quotients of the absolute Galois group

-However, $K'(\zeta_l)$ is an abelian extension of $K$, and the extension of $\F_q\pow{t}$ corresponding to it under $\sigma$ (as indeed any finite extension of $\F_q\pow{t}$) does not have a $(\Z/l)^{p+1}$-extension \cite[Proposition 7.5.9]{NSW}.
+We now investigate the restriction of $v$ to $K$.
+Observe that $\zeta_{l^{m+1}}$ generates an abelian extension of $Kv$ whose degree is divisible by $l$ since $\zeta_{l^{m+1}}$ has degree divisible by $l$ even over $Lv$, and therefore $Kv$ is not $l$-closed.
+If $v|_K$ is not $p$-henselian, then by Lemma~\ref{lem:criterion-p-henselian} some finite abelian extension $K'/K$ has a $(\Z/l)^{p+1}$-extension.
+However, the extension of $\F_q\pow{t}$ corresponding to it under $\sigma$ (as indeed any finite extension of $\F_q\pow{t}$) does not have a $(\Z/l)^{p+1}$-extension \cite[Proposition 7.5.9]{NSW}.
 This contradiction shows the $p$-henselianity of $v|_K$.